The fall program will be held on select Mondays: September 30, October 28, November 11 and December 2 (a special expo day).

 Activities will start promptly.
 Please consider arriving a few minutes early so you are prepared to begin on time.

-Upon arrival, please check in with a staff member.
-Once you are checked in, you will be directed to your first 45-minute activity.
-Once that activity has been completed, participants will switch to a second activity.
-Staff will lead participants to their activity location during the switch.
-Participants are requested to stay at their activity for the full 45 minutes.
+Upon arrival, please check in at the information table across from the Discovery Building welcome desk.
+Once you are checked in, you will be directed to your activity.
+Participants are requested to stay at their activity for the full hour.

 Participants are encouraged to listen and follow directions of Afterschool Expeditions staff, volunteers and/or group chaperones.